July 19

 So who has $8 billion lying around to buy OnlyFans?
 Well, it's not just one person.
 According to Reuters, the interested party is actually an investment group led by Los Angeles-based investment firm Forest Road Company.
 However, Reuters was not able to identify any particular investors in the group.

-According the Forest Road Company's website, the group focuses on "media & entertainment," "renewable energy," "digital assets," "life sciences," and more.
+According to the Forest Road Company's website, the group focuses on "media & entertainment," "renewable energy," "digital assets," "life sciences," and more.
 The group also does not rule out an active investing approach, meaning in addition to purchasing companies, they consider taking active roles in adjusting leadership and operations within those companies.

 However, it's important to note that no deal has gone through yet and there are still other options on the table, including an IPO or individual public offering (in other words, becoming publicly traded on the stock market).